Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Abstract

 \section{Abstract}

-The paper proposes a causal supervised machine learning algorithm to uncover treatment effect heterogeneity in classical regression discontinuity (RD) designs.
-Extending \cite{athey2016recursive}, I develop a criterion for building an honest ``regression discontinuity tree'', where each leaf of the tree contains the RD estimate of a treatment (assigned by a common cutoff rule) conditional on the values of some pre-treatment covariates.
-It is \emph{a priori} unknown which covariates are relevant for capturing treatment effect heterogeneity, and it is the task of the algorithm to discover them, without invalidating inference.
-I study the performance of the method through Monte Carlo simulations and apply it to the data set compiled by \cite{popeleches2013} to uncover various sources of heterogeneity in the impact of attending a better secondary school in Romania.
+The paper proposes a causal supervised machine learning algorithm to uncover treatment effect heterogeneity in sharp and fuzzy regression discontinuity (RD) designs.
+We develop a criterion for building an honest ``regression discontinuity tree'', where each leaf contains the RD estimate of a treatment conditional on the values of some pre-treatment covariates.
+It is \emph{a priori} unknown which covariates are relevant for capturing treatment effect heterogeneity, and it is the task of the algorithm to discover them, without invalidating inference, while employing a nonparametric estimator with expected MSE optimal bandwidth.
+We study the performance of the method through Monte Carlo simulations and apply it to uncover various sources of heterogeneity in the impact of attending a better secondary school in Romania.